 The business consists of research and development, business development and administrative functions.
-The majority of development expenses is directly attributable to the clinical Phase 3 studies in the development project MOB-015, which are capitalized.
-The largest expense items in profit for the period from continuing operations therefore consist of business development and administration costs of SEK 18.4 million (32.7), followed by research and development costs of SEK 3.4 million (8.3).
+The majority of development expenses is directly attributable to the clinical Phase 3 study in MOB-015, which is capitalized.
+The largest expense items in profit for the period therefore consist of business development and administration costs of SEK 20.1 million (18.4), followed by research and development costs of SEK 1.2 million (3.4).